 - I dreamed of taking a client hiking to see what it would be like to hike and coach at the same time.
 I imagined being up in the hills with a brilliant client, going deep into his or her life.
 So I wrote a sales page and sent it to my email list.
 A couple of months later I took a client for two nights in the Lake District.

 - I dreamed of taking a client on a retreat where there'd be time to both relax and go deeper into our work together.
 I imagined how nice it would be to spend a week somewhere beautiful, getting to know each other better and being detached from the distractions of our everyday lives.
 So I proposed it to one of my existing clients.
 She said yes.
 A few months later, she flew over from America and we spent a week together in Southern Spain.

-- Recently I started dreaming about creating my first online course.
-Imagining it is getting me soooo excited and I've already started taking action to bring it into reality (more on that very soon.)
+- Recently I started dreaming about creating my first online course and I've already started taking action to bring it into reality (more on that very soon.)

 And by the way, whilst getting every single one of these off the ground I felt all of the following: resistance, self-doubt, this will never work, it's a stupid idea, who am I kidding, it's already been done, I'm not good enough.